Black Condor: Ryan Kendall

 Black Condor #1, cover by Rags Morales.

 The second Black Condor, Ryan Kendall, derives his powers of flight, telekinesis, and healing from the genetic experiments of his grandfather, Creighton.
 A member of an organization called the Society of the Golden Wing, Creighton and his allies were attempting to create a man who could fly.
 After numerous attempts, Kendall is the only success.
 Kendall eventually rebels and escapes from Creighton., who makes frequent attempts to recapture the youth in order to study and reproduce his abilities.

 A mysterious telekinetic who keeps to himself, Ryan Kendall is adamant when he first appears as the Black Condor that he is not a superhero.
 However, time proves him wrong, and he fights alongside other superheroes, notably Primal Force and Justice League International (for a brief time).
 Eventually, he goes to Opal City, where he feels at home.

 In his solo adventures, Kendall seeks out Hawkman in hopes of gaining insight into the role of a superhero.
-He helps in his battle against Karen Ramis, the post-Zero Hour Lion-Mane.
+He helps in his battle against Lion-Mane.

-In Infinite Crisis #1, Kendall is killed by Sinestro.
-He is later resurrected as a Black Lantern in Blackest Night and permanently resurrected in Dark Nights: Death Metal.
+In Infinite Crisis #1, Kendall, as part of the Freedom Fighters, was killed by Sinestro during an ambush by the Secret Society of Super Villains.

 John Trujillo

 John Trujillo, the third Black Condor, art by Daniel Acuña.

 Uncle Sam and the Freedom Fighters #3 introduced a third Black Condor named John Trujillo whose home turf is the Arizona desert.
-John was given the hereditary powers of the Black Condor by Tocotl, a Mayan Spider Goddess.
+John was given the hereditary powers of the Black Condor by Tocotl, a Mayan spider goddess.

 Trujillo sees himself as a protector of the universe.
 He first appears when he single-handedly rescues Uncle Sam and the other Freedom Fighters, who had been defeated by agents of S.H.A.D.E.
 Trujillo is very serious and seems somewhat uncomfortable interacting with other people.

 In issue #6, he rebuffs romantic overtures by the Phantom Lady, correctly (as she realizes later) assuming that she does not really mean it.

 The full extent of Trujillo's powers remains unrevealed.
 He can fly at extremely high speeds, control the wind, and may possess moderate superhuman strength and speed.